In California, mandatory overtime pay is required for non-exempt employees in 3 circumstances.

 - 8 hours in a day that is not in the AWS’s regularly scheduled workdays.11

 These alternative schedules can make it difficult to distinguish between full-time work and overtime.
-Employees who think they may have an overtime claim should consider getting the legal advice of an employment attorney from a reputable law firm.
+If you think you may have an overtime claim, consider getting the legal advice of an employment attorney from a reputable law firm.

 Are California overtime laws more generous than federal ones?

-Yes, California’s state laws are more favorable to workers than federal laws dealing with overtime.
+Yes, California’s state laws are more favorable to you than federal laws dealing with overtime for non-exempt employees.

-The federal Fair Labor Standards Act (FLSA) requires overtime pay for all hours worked by a non-exempt employee in excess of a 40-hour workweek.12 Overtime pay is one-and-one-half times the worker’s regular rate of pay.
+The federal Fair Labor Standards Act (FLSA) requires overtime pay for all hours you worked in excess of a 40-hour workweek.12 Overtime pay is one-and-one-half times your regular rate of pay.